Download the free PDF version of this blog

 The right software was crucial for repeatable, precise flight planning, flight safety, real-time data monitoring, and provision for manual intervention when needed.
 Sensorem selected FlytBase software for its integration capabilities and support for multi-drone operations.

-4. Securing BVLOS approvals
+4. Securing BVLOS Approvals

 One of the major challenges was obtaining approval from the Civil Aviation Safety Authority (CASA) for BVLOS operations.
 This process included inspecting the Remote Operations Center, preparing a BVLOS safety case, and producing a Specific Operations Risk Assessment (SORA).
 Sensorem also ensured that their pilots underwent the necessary training and examinations.

 “The thing that impressed me about the software and the way it works is just how quickly it can go from putting a flight plan to launching the drone.
 I love the way that you still have the situational awareness of the map up in the top right-hand corner.
 In addition to the one-to-many operations, it's important that flight management software, in this case FlytBase, allows for other software integration.
-So we're pleased to see what FlytBase is doing in this space.” - Ed Boxall, Sensorem
+So we're pleased to see what FlytBase is doing in this space.”

-Benefits of Using Docked Drones for Bird Deterrence
+Benefits of Using Docked Drones in Agriculture

-1. Improved efficiency in inspection rounds
+1. Improved Efficiency in Inspection Rounds

 FlytBase enabled Sensorem’s team to schedule and execute automated drone inspection rounds along pre-established routes making it easy to deploy the drone within a minute to the site, identify birds, and scare them away.
 The team could also perform site security inspections using the software.

-2. Better control and decision-making with manual intervention
+2. Better Control and Decision-Making with Manual Intervention

 There were occasions when manual intervention or control was necessary, particularly during security alerts or notifications while the drone was on its planned mission.
-In such scenarios, the FlytBase software allowed operators to directly maneuver the drone to the specific location, enabling them to investigate the issue and report back to the operations center in real time.
+In such scenarios, the FlytBase software allowed operators to directly maneuver the drone to the specific location, enabling them to investigate the issue and report back to the operations center in real-time.

 The speaker integration feature was particularly effective in this scenario, as drones alone were not enough to scare the birds away.
 However, with the speaker and the ability to add custom announcements through the software, the birds were easily deterred from the grain site, preventing them from damaging the tarps and spoiling the grain.